-I remove starlight and spurious disk signals from adaptive optics images in a process referred to as “PSF subtraction.”
-I use angular differential imaging (ADI), leveraging the rotational diversity of a time series of observations and spectral differential imaging (SDI), leveraging the excess luminosity exhibited by objects undergoing accretion to remove starlight and disk structure from images via the python implementation of the fancy sounding Karhunen-Loeve Image Processing (pyKLIP) algorithm.
-Another analogy: I essentially use a form of facial recognition to create a model of the host’s starlight, which I subtract from images to reveal growing planets.
-I do this work under the tutelage of Dr. Kate Follette, who is the PI of the Giant Accreting Protoplanet Survey (GAPlanetS).
+In order to image the fainter companion star HD 142527 B, I remove the bright starlight from HD 142527 A from my images in a process referred to as “Point Source Function (PSF) subtraction” or “starlight subtraction.”
+I use a specific kind of starlight subtraction known as Angular Differential Imaging (ADI), leveraging the rotational diversity of a time series of observations, and two channel Simultaneous-Spectral Differential Imaging (S-SDI), leveraging the excess luminosity exhibited by objects undergoing accretion to remove starlight and disk structure from my images.
+I do this with the python implementation of the fancy sounding Karhunen-Loeve Image Processing (pyKLIP) algorithm.
+I essentially use the astronomy equivalent of facial recognition software to create a model of the light from HD 142527 A, which I subtract from images containing both A and B, in order to reveal B. I did this work under the tutelage of Dr. Kate Follette, who is the PI of the Giant Accreting Protoplanet Survey (GAPlanetS), a survey which uses the same techniques to search for baby planets!

 Simulating Exozodi Yield